umalabs/authorization-enhanced-mail-system/README.md

 • The email resources owned by the sender, stored in a sender's resource mailbox, are temporarily shared with the recipient.
 Following a successful sharing process, a notification email is sent to the recipient through the standard email system.
 The notification email contains the identifier of shared email resources—URI, and the category of correspondence, e.g., personal, business, healthcare.

-• After receiving the notification email, the recipient's email application determines which of its resource mailboxes will be used for communication according to the correspondence category.
+• After receiving the notification email, the recipient's email application determines which of its resource mailboxes will be used for communication according to the category of correspondence.

 • The recipient's resource retrieval agent, which acts on behalf of the recipient, gets the resources URI from the email application, gets delegated access from the sender authorization server using an authorization grant, and retrieves the email resources from the sender resource mailbox.
 The retrieved data are stored in the recipient resource mailbox.

-## IV.
-Advantages over Standard Mail System
+## V. Advantages compared to Standard Mail System

 &emsp;AEMS has several decisive advantages over the current mail system.